HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-rate-limit.md

 ## Reference(s)

-Most of the information in this article is from various resources.
+Most of the information in this article is from various sources.

 * https://github.com/stefanprodan/AspNetCoreRateLimit
 * https://riptutorial.com/asp-net-core/example/18611/rate-limiting-based-on-client-ip